 preparation: (ideally cold infused) warm root tea; tincture, medicinal honey, syrup.

-It is a great remedy for children & the elederly, for chronic cough and catarrh, with antimicrobial traits to help combat the invading illness.
-A sweet & stimulating herb to reach for in the case of cold, slimy stagnation, whether it be in the lungs, the gut or (according to Pliny & ancient Indian healers) the spirit.
+It is a great remedy for children & the elederly, for chronic wet cough and catarrh, with antimicrobial traits to help combat the invading illness.
+A sweet & stimulating herb to reach for in the case of cold, slimy stagnation, whether it be in the lungs, the gut or (according to Pliny & ancient Ayurvedic healers) the spirit.

 contraindications: not ideal with very hot, dry, irritated cough.
 May cause reactions in those allergic to the Asteraceae family.